alumet-dev/alumet/plugins/cgroups/raw/README.md

 - `total`: time spent in kernel and user mode
 - `system`: time spent in kernel mode only
 - `user`: time spent in user mode only

+## Special Values for Maximum Metrics

+Some metrics that represent maximum limits (`memory_max`, `memory_swap_max`) are returned as `f64` instead of `u64` to handle a special case:

+- When these metrics return `-1`, it indicates that the capping is set to maximum (unlimited), meaning the actual limit value is not available or meaningful.
+This occurs when the cgroup has no explicit limit set and can use all available system resources.

+For all other values, these metrics represent the actual limit in bytes.

 ## Configuration